The Wildlife

 Asturias is one of Europe’s wildest, and most diverse areas with mammal species ranging from the Cantabrian Brown Bear, and Iberian Wolf to Cantabrian Chamois and Wild Boar.
 Whilst birds such as the Bearded Vulture, Wallcreeper and Goshawk grace the skies.

-Wild Finca has recorded 113 species of bird (‘Oct 24) and over 40 species of mammal, including 16 bat species (‘Oct 24).
+Wild Finca has recorded 113 species of bird (‘Oct 24) and over 30 species of mammal, including 16 bat species (‘Oct 24).
 Due to the mixture of habitats at Wild Finca we hope our species counts will continue to grow.

-Throughout the year we see a changing array of species, our bird populations are boosted in Spring when species such as Red-backed Shrikes and European Nightjars arrive from wintering in areas such as Zambia and the Democratic Republic of Congo.
+Throughout the year we see a changing array of species, our bird populations are boosted in Spring when birds such as Red-backed Shrikes and European Nightjars arrive from wintering in areas such as Zambia and the Democratic Republic of Congo.
 In Winter, bird migrants from northern Europe visit, such as Woodcock, Redwings and Meadow Pipits.

 Roe Deer and Red Squirrels call the forest home.
 However, Roe Deer can be spotted grazing in the meadows in the early morning and dusk before returning to the sanctuary of the forest, whilst in Autumn, when hazelnuts and chestnuts are plentiful, it is common to find Red Squirrels away from the forest foraging and storing nuts in preparation for the winter.
 Hedgehogs are also plentiful, spotted snuffling around the fields on summer evenings.